goblimey/ntripcaster/README.md

 operating system it runs.
 These instruction assume that you are running Linux rather than Microsoft Windows on your VPS.
-It's more secure ad more reliable.
+It's more secure and more reliable.

 Once you've hired your domain and your VPS, you need to configure the VPS